galaxyproject/training-material/topics/transcriptomics/tutorials/scrna-raceid/tutorial.md

 >
 > The minimum total filtering threshold of 3000 chosen for this dataset is derived from analysing the *Cross-Contamination Plots* from the [Pre-processing of Single-Cell RNA Data]({{site.baseurl}}{% link topics/transcriptomics/tutorials/scrna_preprocessing/tutorial.md %}).
 >
 > This threshold is dependent primarily on the capture efficiency of the cells that were sequenced, with some cell types being easier to capture than others.
-For example, neuron cells would have a lower filtering threshold of ~1500 compared to the ~3000 used for haemopoietic cells.
+For example, neuron cells would have a lower filtering threshold of ~1500 compared to the ~3000 used for hematopoietic cells.
 >
 {: .comment}